 See "Connecting to the System" on page 8 for details on adding a system to the list.

 Getting System Information

 To get details about the system's operation, open RAID Admin and add the system to the monitoring list.
-Click a tab in the center of the window to display information for that category.
+Click a monitoring button to display information for that category.